 - Irregular Webcomic!: The Infinite Featureless Plane of Death.
 Note that this is apparently a parody/shout out to Discworld, even though the author denies (in jest) ever reading that series.

-- In Dominic Deegan we've seen the Plane of Destruction; the existence of the other elemental planes is referenced occasionally.
+- In Dominic Deegan we've seen the Plane of Destruction, and got a brief glimpse of the Plane of Air; the existence of the other elemental planes is referenced occasionally.

 - The Family Guy episode "Road to the Multiverse" featured quite a few of these.

 - One episode of The Fairly OddParents had several.
 When Timmy wishes to become a fairy and attempts to get to "Fairy World", he first ends up in "Scary World" and "Hairy World".
 A cow then shows up in Hairy World asking if she's in "Dairy World".